Esri/jsapi-resources/.github/scripts/README.md

 ...
 ```

 After running `npm run build`, the sizes will be logged to the console.
-Note that the `buildPath` argument is the name of of the build directory, since the current working directory is the application's root when running an NPM script.
+Note that the `buildPath` argument is the name of the build directory, since the current working directory is the application's root when running an NPM script.

 <!-- add "Headless performance" doc here when done  -->